(Non-)formality of the extended Swiss Cheese operads: Operadic bimodules and maps between operads

 To begin with the easiest case, the functoriality in $\op P$ is obvious, i.e., if the middle and right vertical arrows of \eqref{equ:Propdiag} are identities then we clearly have a commutative diagram of operad maps

 Secondly, assume that both the left and right vertical arrows of \eqref{equ:Propdiag} are identities.
-Then by the argument from before for the independence of the choice of resolution (see diagram \eqref{equ:welldefineddg}) it follows that the two induced operad maps $\op P\to \op Q$ are homotopic.
+Then the proof of Lemma \ref{lem:indep choices} (cf. diagram \eqref{equ:welldefineddg}) shows that the upper and lower row yield homotopic morphisms.